Protesters target PM in Whanganui

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Prime Minister Jacinda Ardern was again forced to alter plans after protesters disrupted a news conference in Whanganui today.

+Ardern is promoting the Covid-19 vaccination rollout in the upper North Island and said she wasn't surprised at the level of hostility towards and wouldn't take it personally.

-A group of about 250 protesters gathered outside the vaccination centre Ardern was planning to visit, blocking the entrance, and the stand-up 12.45pm was subsequently canned.
-It was to be held elsewhere at 1.10pm.
+She had to cancel a 12.45pm media briefing after about 250 protesters gathered outside a vaccination centre she planned to visit, blocking the entrance.
+The stand-up was subsequently held elsewhere.

 There are 100 new cases of Covid-19 in the community today - 97 in Auckland and three in Waikato.
 There are no new cases in Northland or Christchurch.